meraki/dashboard-api-go/client/docs/UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner.md

 HasRemoteId returns a boolean if a field has been set.

-### GetPrivateSubnets

-`func (o *UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner) GetPrivateSubnets() []string`

-GetPrivateSubnets returns the PrivateSubnets field if non-nil, zero value otherwise.

-### GetPrivateSubnetsOk

-`func (o *UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner) GetPrivateSubnetsOk() (*[]string, bool)`

-GetPrivateSubnetsOk returns a tuple with the PrivateSubnets field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPrivateSubnets

-`func (o *UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner) SetPrivateSubnets(v []string)`

-SetPrivateSubnets sets PrivateSubnets field to given value.

 ### GetIpsecPolicies

-`func (o *UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner) GetIpsecPolicies() UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInnerIpsecPolicies`
+`func (o *UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner) GetIpsecPolicies() GetOrganizationApplianceVpnThirdPartyVPNPeers200ResponsePeersInnerIpsecPolicies`

 GetIpsecPolicies returns the IpsecPolicies field if non-nil, zero value otherwise.

 ### GetIpsecPoliciesOk

-`func (o *UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner) GetIpsecPoliciesOk() (*UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInnerIpsecPolicies, bool)`
+`func (o *UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner) GetIpsecPoliciesOk() (*GetOrganizationApplianceVpnThirdPartyVPNPeers200ResponsePeersInnerIpsecPolicies, bool)`

 GetIpsecPoliciesOk returns a tuple with the IpsecPolicies field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetIpsecPolicies

-`func (o *UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner) SetIpsecPolicies(v UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInnerIpsecPolicies)`
+`func (o *UpdateOrganizationApplianceVpnThirdPartyVPNPeersRequestPeersInner) SetIpsecPolicies(v GetOrganizationApplianceVpnThirdPartyVPNPeers200ResponsePeersInnerIpsecPolicies)`

 SetIpsecPolicies sets IpsecPolicies field to given value.